 Either party may terminate this Agreement for convenience as follows:

-- Ongoing Services: Either party may terminate subscription-based or ongoing services with thirty (30) days prior written notice
+• Ongoing Services: Subscription-based or ongoing services may be terminated by either party with thirty (30) days prior written notice

-- Transition Assistance: Upon reasonable request, Company will provide transition assistance for up to thirty (30) days at standard hourly rates
+• Transition Assistance: Upon request, transition assistance will be provided by Company for up to thirty (30) days at standard hourly rates

 11.3 Termination for Cause

-Either party may terminate this Agreement immediately upon written notice if the other party:
+Either party may terminate this Agreement with written notice if the other party:

-- Material Breach: Materially breaches any provision of this Agreement and fails to cure such breach within fifteen (15) days after receiving written notice specifying the breach
+• Material Breach: Breaches any provision of this Agreement and fails to cure such breach within fifteen (15) days after receiving written notice specifying the breach

 11.4 Effects of Termination